nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. SETA shows a list of students.
-3. User requests to add attendance to a specific student in the list.
+3. User requests to increment to a specific student's attendance in the list.
-4. SETA adds attendance to the student.
+4. SETA increment the student's attendance by 1.

    Use case ends.